Zedruc/nofu-bot/README.md

 - make a generated and safe password slide right into your dms :>

-`- provide a link direct to an image and it will be converted to the given file type!`
+`- provide a link direct to an image and it will be converted to the given file type!` `- search an anime name and see infos about it! (soon will add a function to search by genre but I have to learn how to not- write 42 if statements for the genres xD)`

 # Facts about the dev
 So, I'm german
-> What hopefully explains the partial bad english
+> What hopefully explains the partially bad english

 Im relatively new to "real" coding with js and stuff
 > I used to be proud of making crappy html files but I mean, everyone starts off somewhere ^^